Food & Wellness

 CentroNía’s Food and Wellness team cooks nutritious meals, educates adults and children to adopt the healthy lifestyles necessary for academic and social success, advocates for better food policies, and embeds its holistic model within communities.

 Adults, especially teachers and parents, play an essential role in helping young children develop lifelong habits that promote health and wellness.
-With that in mind, CentroNía created the Roots education program to engage and educate parents and early childhood educators about the importance of developing healthy behaviors early in life.
+With that in mind, CentroNía created the Roots education program to engage and educate parents and early childhood educators about the importance of instilling healthy behaviors early in life.

 19